Anoonaa/MediPal.github.io/README.md

   ![MediPal Flow](https://github.com/Anoonaa/MediPal.github.io/assets/122968120/391bca2d-d21a-45e0-a477-d714895afab8)

 ###                                                  How To Run
 >  Currently, the app is accessible via localhost for testing purposes.
 Our ongoing goal is to deploy it to a public hosting service for broader accessibility.
+ > install python 3.7 or higher
+> install flask and openai
+>                                                       run app.py